Code-Institute-Submissions/conundrum/README.md

 - Linked the GitHub repository to the Heroku app.

 ##### pip3 freeze --local > requirements.txt
-- Tells Heroku what languages the project is using and creates a file with the dependencies.
+- Tells Heroku what languages the project is using and creates a file with those dependencies.

 ##### echo web: python run.py >procfile
-- Tells Heroku that this project is a web app and the "run.py" is going the run it.
+- Tells Heroku that this project is a web app and that "run.py" is going the run it.

 ##### ps:scale web=1